Tsendiin Mönkh-Orgil: Political career

 Mönkh-Orgil started his political career in 2000, when he joined the Mongolian People's Party (MPP) as a member of its Governing Conference.
-He acted as a member in the party's Governing Council (executive body) during 2004-2008, 2012-2014, and has been a member since 2021.
+He acted as a member of the party's Governing Council (executive body) from 2004-2008, 2012-2014, and has been a member since 2021.
 He was also secretary of the MPP in charge of the capital city of Ulaanbaatar from 2012 to 2014.

 Furthermore, Mönkh-Orgil was elected as a member of the State Great Khural a total of 4 times, in 2004, 2008, 2016, and 2020.
 As a member of the parliament, he has drafted and co-drafted many pieces of legislation including civil, criminal, customs, corporate, labor, and land codes, and laws related to elections, political parties, anti-corruption, and anti-money laundering.

 In 2000 and 2007, Mönkh-Orgil was appointed as the Deputy Minister and the Minister for Justice and Internal Affairs of Mongolia respectively.

 In 2004 and 2016, Mönkh-Orgil was appointed as the Foreign Minister of Mongolia.
 As the foreign minister, he focused on improving foreign trade and economic relations, easing trade process, and providing comfortable legal environment for foreign investors and business owners.
-Also, he made statements about the need to consolidate Mongolia's budgets.
+Also, he made statements about the need to consolidate Mongolia's budget.

 During the merger process of the MPP and the Mongolian People's Revolutionary Party, which took place from 2020 to 2021, Mönkh-Orgil was a member of the team responsible for negotiating and managing the process.

 Mönkh-Orgil is currently the Chairman of the Mongolian People's Party Working Group on Human Resources Development and Management Policy Paper.